Check out these favorite chest building exercises of the great bodybuilder, Jay Cutler.

 4. Cable Crossovers – 3 Sets 10 Reps

 If you want to build a chest like Jay Cutler your chest workouts should be a mix of isolation and compound exercise.
 Compound exercises help with building the size and strength while isolation exercises help with building muscle definition.
+Each with their own respective benefit, both compound and isolation exercises are necessary for a great routine.

 Cable crossovers help with building the striations in your middle chest.
 Holding and squeezing at the top of the movement will help you get the chest separation and definition.
 Stand with your chest out and back arched while performing this exercise.